Access Point Mode vs Router Mode on TP-Link Wireless Routers: What's the Difference?

-When Archer A7 is working as Wireless Router Mode, the menu is listed as below:
+When the Archer A7 is in Router mode, the menu appears as follows:

-After switching the Operation Mode from Wireless Router Mode into Access Point Mode, the menu would be changed as the following pictures:
+After switching the Operation Mode from Wireless Router Mode to Access Point Mode, the menu would be changed as the following pictures:

 Under the AP mode, the Guest Network will not be separate from the main network.
 Clients connected to the guest network can access to the main network.